notdulain/Kontrakt/README.md

 │
 ├── lib/               # JAR files (the dependencies) │
+├── public/            # this one's for the GitHub
+│
 ├── src/               # The brains of the operation
 │ ├── ast/               # Abstract Syntax Tree classes
 │ ├── CodeGenerator.java    # I mean, the name 🤷🏻‍♂️